manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol.markdown

 This leaves us in an unsatisfying state.
 While Ben-Or's protocol is elegant, the proof for Finite Expected Termination is non-trivial and not easily taught in a standard class (or a short blog post).
 Is there a simpler proof?
 Maybe there is a reason for the complexity?
 Another concrete question is about efficiency: can we improve the $O(2^{2n})$  bound to a more natural $O(2^n)$ bound?

-More fundamentally, the question we ask is: how can we argue about the expected termination of Asynchronous protocols with an adaptive adversary?
+More fundamentally, the question we ask is: how should we argue about the expected termination of Asynchronous protocols with an adaptive adversary?
 Is there a more general framework that can allow us to decompose the problem?

 We will answer this [in the next post](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/).

-Thoughts and comments on [Twitter](...)
+Thoughts and comments on [Twitter](https://twitter.com/ittaia/status/1509211437306163202?s=20&t=Ow_DBFvPTgVP6BQK4BIRLg).